Cochrane community grant program

 - enhance access to social supports

-- align with the Provincial priorities (homelessness and housing insecurity, mental health and addictions, employment, family and sexual violence and aging well in community)
+- align with provincial priorities, including homelessness and housing insecurity, mental health and addictions, employment, family and sexual violence, and aging well in community

 United Way of Calgary and Area supports projects that: